 In a NACK-based reliable multicast protocol (or other multicast protocols) where there is the potential for multiple sources of data, it is necessary to provide some mechanism to uniquely identify the sources (and possibly some or all receivers in some cases) within the group.
+Receivers that send NACK messages to the group will need to identify the sender to which the NACK is intended.
 Identity based on arriving packet source addresses is insufficient for several reasons.
 These reasons include routing changes for hosts with multiple interfaces that result in different packet source addresses for a given host over time, network address translation (NAT) or firewall devices, or other transport/network bridging approaches.
-As a result, some type of unique source identifier <sourceId> field should be present in packets transmitted by reliable multicast session members.
+As a result, some type of unique source identifier <sourceId> field SHOULD be present in packets transmitted by reliable multicast session members.